cloudify-cosmo/docs.getcloudify.org/content/developer/ide_autocomplete.md

 This document is about how you can use your IDE to ensure your blueprint is valid and use auto complete functionality when writing a bluebrint.
 The validation and autocomplete is done through a JSON schema the source can be found in the link.

-In order to use the validation and autocompletion feature you need to save you blueprints in the following name convention `[BLUEPRINT_NAME].cfy.yaml`
+In order to use the validation and auto completion feature you need to save you blueprints in the following name convention `[BLUEPRINT_NAME].cfy.yaml`

 # Supported IDEs
 We use [SchemaStore](http://www.schemastore.org/json/) open source project to automatically distribute our JSON schema to IDEs